Prosecutors offer to drop share buying probe into Deutsche Boerse CEO

 The other fine would be for failing to publicly disclose the merger talks in a timely manner as dictated by German law.

+"Deutsche Boerse has now been given the opportunity to respond," a spokesman for the public prosecutor's office said.
+He added that prosecutors had informed regulators about the status of the case.

-Reporting by Tom Sims; Editing by Greg Mahlich
+Reporting by Tom Sims and Hans Seidenstuecker; Editing by Greg Mahlich